lawrie/saxonsoc-ulx3s-bin/linux/README.md

-# Running SaxonSoc Linux of the ULX3S
+# Running SaxonSoc Linux on the ULX3S

 ## Using pre-built binaries